RebelGuy/chat-mate/projects/server/readme.md

 - `message` (`string`): *Optional.* The reason for revoking the punishment.

 Returns data with the following properties:
-- `updatedPunishment` (`PublicUserRank | null`): The updated punishment data.
-Null if no current punishment was found.
+- `removedPunishment` (`PublicUserRank | null`): The punishment that was removed, if successful.
+- `removedPunishmentError` (`string | null`): If `removedPunishment` is `null`, the error that was encountered when attempting to remove the punishment.
-- `channelPunishments` (`PublicChannelPunishment[]`): The external punishments revoked from channels on YouTube or Twitch.
+- `channelPunishments` (`PublicChannelRankChanges[]`): The external punishments revoked from channels on YouTube or Twitch.
 Note that these are executed regardless of whether an internal punishment was found or not.

 Can return the following errors:
 - `400`: When the request data is not sent, or is formatted incorrectly.

 ### `POST /timeout`
-*Current schema: 3.*
+*Current schema: 4.*

-Applies a punishment of type `timeout` to the user.
-This is essentially a temporary `ban`.
+Applies a punishment of type `timeout` to the user, which is essentially a temporary `ban`.
+This endpoint may also be used to apply timeouts to any channels which may not currently be timed out.

 Request data (body):
 - `userId` (`int`): *Required.* The user to which the punishment should be applied.